7heo/Nullboard-Backups-Server/README.md

 abuse (especially wrt user input), but there was no effort made, yet, to ensure the absence of exlpoits/vulnerabilities.

-In addition, this software allows the users (anyone, currently, as tokens aren't implemented!) to upload arbitrary content (but not with arbitrary file names) to your server, so it is best to place the backup directory **outside** of the `www` root.
+In addition, this software allows the users (anyone with a valid token) to upload arbitrary content (but not with arbitrary file names) to your server, so it is best to place the backup directory **outside** of the `www` root.

 In short, this can be relatively safely deployed in your LAN, but I would personally audit it and report & correct bugs before deploying it publicly.